How can we help?

 - Using ADSL filters (not including Fibre)

 If your copper DSL connection is using devices other than your modem you will need to use an DSL filter (Also known as a Micro Filter).
 If it is only a modem in a jack point no filter is needed, the modem can go straight in.
 Filters are needed though for any other devices plugged into jack points around the home.
 If a jack point is using a modem and another device at once the modem will connect into the ADSL port on filter and the Phone into the Phone port of the filter.
 If this is around the wrong way it is likely to cause problems.
+You can also arrange for a dedicated jack point (or "Master Filter") to be installed.
+A Master Filter separates your broadband signal from your homeline signal to a dedicated jack point which can result in a more stable connection (and an easier time for troubleshooting!)

 - Out of date modem's/phone's and other hardware